VarelaIT/VarelaIT/README.md

 - 👋 Hi, I’m @VarelaIT
-- 👀 I’m interested in ...
-- Javascript, Typescript, Docker, Vim
+- 👀 I’m interested in Javascript, Typescript, Docker, MongoDB, Vim...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Typescript.
-- Docker
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Anything.
-- Anything
-- 📫 How to reach me ...
+- 📫 How to reach me @VarelaIT
-- @VarelaIT

 <!---
 VarelaIT/VarelaIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.